-Please spread the word about the book to anyone and everyone you know who's a fan of Roger Angell or of baseball writing—or, really, of great, artful, and memorable writing period.
-Here's a description of the book:
+Spread the word about the book to anyone and everyone you know who's a fan of Roger Angell or of baseball writing—or, really, of great, artful, and memorable writing period.
+Here's a description:

 Legendary New Yorker writer and editor Roger Angell is considered to be among the greatest baseball writers.
 He brings a fan’s love, a fiction writer’s eye, and an essayist’s sensibility to the game.
 No other baseball writer has a through line quite like Angell’s: born in 1920, he was an avid fan of the game by the Depression era, when he watched Babe Ruth and Lou Gehrig hit home runs at Yankee Stadium.
 He began writing about baseball in 1962 and continued through the decades, lately blogging about baseball’s postseasons.